JensVL/project-linux-ansible/report/report-01-lamp.md

 Manual workaround for when the "MariaDB user should have write" test fails:

-- SSH into pu001 using `vagrant ssh pu001`
+- SSH into pu001 using `vagrant ssh pu001`.
-- Run `mysql -u root -p` to log in as root user
+- Run `mysql -u root -p` to log in as root user.
-- Enter `root` as password
+- Enter `root` as password.
-- Eexecute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`
+- Eexecute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`.
-- Exit out of the MariaDB shell using `exit`
+- Exit out of the MariaDB shell using `exit`.
-- Try to log in with the user: `mysql -u user1 -p`
+- Try to log in with the user: `mysql -u user1 -p`.
-- Enter `password` as password
+- Enter `password` as password.
-- If successful, you should see the MariaDB prompt
+- If successful, you should see the MariaDB prompt.

-5. On the host sytem, browse to `192.0.2.10`
+5. On the host sytem, browse to `192.0.2.10`.
-6. An Apache welcome page should be visible
+6. An Apache welcome page should be visible.
-7. On the host system, browse to `192.0.2.10/wordpress`
+7. On the host system, browse to `192.0.2.10/wordpress`.
-8. A wordpress install page should be visible
+8. A wordpress install page should be visible.

 ## Procedure/Documentation